Zoltu/StubKafkaBroker/README.md

 assertEquals("my topic", topics.entries.single().key)

-// more interesting would be seeing what happens if the broker takes a long time to respond val defaultMetadataRequestHandler = stubKafkaServer.metadataRequestHandler stubKafkaServer.metadataRequestHandler = { requestHeader, metadataRequest ->
+// more interesting would be seeing what happens if the broker takes a long time to respond val defaultMetadataRequestHandler = stubKafkaBroker.metadataRequestHandler stubKafkaBroker.metadataRequestHandler = { requestHeader, metadataRequest ->
 	Thread.sleep(Duration.ofMinutes(1).toMillis())
 	defaultMetadataRequestHandler(requestHeader, metadataRequest)
 }